Generic selectors

 1. Open the Python Console in QGIS:

-• Go to Plugins > Python Console.
+• Go to Plugins > Python Console (or press Ctrl+Alt+P).

-1. Write a Script:
+1. Write a script:

-1. Execute the Script:
+1. Execute the script:

 • Run your script in the Python Console to export the layers.